lfit/releng-global-jjb/docs/jjb/lf-rtdv3-jobs.rst

          - master:
              branch: '*'

-Github jobs must be per project, and will be covered by a different set of jobs once these are proven.
+GitHub jobs must be per-project.
+Once proven, a different set of jobs will be available.

 Job requires an lftools config section, this is to provide api access to read the docs.